Vampire Knight: Manga

-The series was licensed for English release in North America by Viz Media.
-In addition to publishing the individual volumes, the series was serialized in Viz's Shojo Beat manga anthology from the July 2006 issue until the magazine was discontinued after the August 2009 issue.
-It is licensed for English release in Australia and New Zealand by Madman Entertainment, which released fifteen volumes.
-The final volume was released in English on October 14, 2014 by Viz Media.
+In North America, the manga was licensed for English release by Viz Media.
+The series ran in the publisher's Shojo Beat manga anthology from the July 2006 issue until the July 2009 issue; the magazine's final issue.
+The nineteen volumes were released from January 2, 2007, to October 14, 2014.
+In Australia and New Zealand the manga was licensed by Madman Entertainment.

 Sequel

 Since the manga's conclusion, Hino began releasing a series of special chapters, which take place after the end of the final volume.
 On November 8, 2013, Hino released the first special chapter titled "Life" (命, Inochi) in LaLa Fantasy, which was licensed and released digitally by Viz Media on December 9, 2014.
 Following chapters were released in LaLa DX.
 The second special chapter, titled "I Love You" (あなたのことが好きです, Anata no Koto ga Sukidesu), was released on February 10, 2015.
-On December 10, 2015, the third special chapter, titled "Love's Desire" (愛の望み, Ai no Nozomi), was released.
+On December 10, the third special chapter, titled "Love's Desire" (愛の望み, Ai no Nozomi), was released.
 On February 10, 2016, the fourth and final special chapter, "Between Death and Heaven" (命の終わりと天国の間, Inochi no owari to tengoku no aida), was released.
-The chapters were collected as the first volume of a sequel manga Vampire Knight: Memories, released on June 3, 2016.
-Vampire Knight: Memories itself officially launched in LaLa DX on June 10, 2016.
-Eight volumes have been published as of August 2022.
+The chapters were collected as the first volume of a sequel manga, Vampire Knight: Memories, released on June 3, 2016; Vampire Knight: Memories itself officially launched in LaLa DX on June 10 of that same year.
+The series finished on August 5, 2025.
+Ten volumes have been published as of October 2024.
+The series is also licensed for English release by Viz Media.

 Anime

 Vampire Knight was adapted into a thirteen episode anime television series by Studio Deen, which was broadcast on TV Tokyo from April 8 to July 1, 2008.
 A second thirteen-episode season, Vampire Knight Guilty, was broadcast from October 7 to December 30, 2008.

 The series uses four pieces of theme music.
 The opening themes of both the first and second season are performed by the duo On/Off, with "Futatsu no Kodō to Akai Tsumi" (ふたつの鼓動と赤い罪) as the opening for the first season, and "Rinne Rondo" (輪廻 -ロンド-, Rinne) as the opening for the second one.
 Kanon Wakeshima performs the first season ending theme, "Still Doll", and also the second season's ending theme "Suna no Oshiro" (砂のお城).
 The soundtrack is composed by Takefumi Haketa and consists of 30 tracks (including the opening theme and ending theme).

 In North America, the series was licensed by Viz Media.
 In the UK, the first volume was officially released on DVD via Manga Entertainment on November 22, 2010.
 In Australia, ABC3 aired the series in 2011.

-Vampire Knight was made available for streaming on Hulu, Netflix, and Crunchyroll.